Illuminati91/GaborFilter/README.md

 # Gabor-Filter

-Input:
-  - Image whoes gabor kernel response is to be found.
+C++ code to generate gabor kernel and convolve it with an image.

+Main file: MAIN.cpp

 Libaries used:
   - OpenCV

-C++ code to generate gabor kernel and convolve it with an image.

-The parameters are declared inside the code.
+execute.sh: The shell script shows the command which I used to compile MAIN.cpp

+MAIN.cpp takes an image as input argument.

+MAIN.cpp call generate_Gabor_Kernel function, which takes in following parameters:
+- imSize: Size of the gabor kernel
+- theta: orientation of the kernel
+- F: Amplitute of the carrier signal
+- sigX: Spread of the gaussian in x direction
+- sigY: Spread of the gaussian in y direction

 Any suggestions or corrections are welcome.